dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

 Btrfs is a copy-on-write option and is now much more robust than ext4.
 See the [btrfs documentation](https://btrfs.readthedocs.io/en/latest).

-#### Use a swap paritition the same size as your RAM.
+#### Use a swap partition the same size as your RAM.

-There's an adage that it's important for emergency memory – in case your main memory runs out.
+There’s an adage that it’s important for emergency memory – in case your main memory runs out.
 Meanwhile, mavericks insist on skipping it altogether, pointing out that using it for emergency memory would render a system excessively slow.
 Linux uses swap space as a _complement_ to memory by swapping out infrequently used pages.
-You should definitely use it, but it probably doesn't need to fit more than your memory.
+You should definitely use it, but it probably doesn’t need to fit more than your memory.

 #### For single-user systems, skip `/home` in favor of `/files`.

-`/home` will probably fill with miscellaneous configuration and even temp data that doesn't need to be backed up.
+`/home` will probably fill with miscellaneous configuration and even temp data that doesn’t need to be backed up.
-It's probably even best to discard such files when upgrading or installing a new distro.
+It’s probably even best to discard such files when upgrading or installing a new distro.
 So, leave `/home` in the root partition and use another mount point like `/data` or `/files` instead.

 #### Skip the `/boot` partition.

-It's not needed on a modern UEFI system.
+It’s not needed on a modern UEFI system.

 #### For workstations, consider separate `/tmp` and `/var/tmp`.

 Things like an inefficient SQL query can quickly take hundreds of gigabytes in `/tmp`.
 If `/tmp` is in your root partition, this can brick your system, and you might have to boot to a flash drive to clean up the system.
-If `/tmp` is a separate partition, filling it up won't leave your system unbootable.
+If `/tmp` is a separate partition, filling it up won’t leave your system unbootable.
 Of course, consider the tradeoff.
 The same goes for `/var/tmp` (more or less).
 If mounted as separate partitions, mount with `noexec`.